gbroxey/blog/wip5.md

 ---

 The first thing I'd like to do here is briefly discuss the two main examples we'll be dealing with.
-I'll quickly show how each example can be rephrased in terms of counting lattice points.

 ### Divisor Count Summatory Function